Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What small steps can I take to achieve my long-term goals?
+- What small steps can I take to meet my long-term goals?

-Short-term plans need to consider a variety of variables like task deadlines or team responsibilities.
+Short-term plans need to consider a variety of variables like task deadlines and team responsibilities.

 Create an actionable plan comprising:

-- Specific tasks to help self-development
+- Specific self-development tasks

-- Publishing and books that are relevant to your business that provide more knowledge
+- Publications and books relevant to your field that offer greater knowledge

 Implement Your Plan